 You most likely are interested in LEDs because you want to save money on your utility bill.
 LEDs are significantly more efficient than outdated options such as fluorescent and metal halides but not all LEDs are created equal.
 Many LED products will list the efficacy on the box using a simple ratio of lumens/watts.
 In general terms, lumens/watts is a measure of how much light a bulb produces compared to how much energy it uses.
 Therefore, the higher the lumens/watts, the more efficient that LED light is.
 If the box does not have the efficacy listed, you can simply calculate it yourself!
 Below is a quick example of calculating efficacy of an LED bulb.

 LED lights last a long time but certain products depending on their quality will last longer than others.
 The longer your lights last, the less time you must spend switching them out and money you must spend purchasing new bulbs.
 Since LED lights last so long, their useful life is assessed using a rating called L70.
 In general terms, this measures how long it takes for an LED to reach 70% of its original light output.
 Today, it is common to see LED fixtures last well over 20 years depending on the application and product you choose.
-Most LED products will list the rated life or L70 directly on the box.
-We recommend choosing bulbs that have a rated life of 25,000 hours or more and fixtures that have a rated life of 50,000 hours or more.
+Most LED products will list the rated life or L70 directly on the box, we recommend choosing products that have a rated life of 10,000 hours or more!

 CRI or Color Rendering Index is a measure of how well a light source reveals the color of objects in comparison to natural light.
 CRI is measured on a 0-100 scale, the higher the CRI, the better the light source will render color.
 This is important for applications where consumers are interacting with physical products such as clothing or produce.
 A grocery store that uses low CRI lighting will make their produce appear drab and unappealing to consumers which can decrease sales.
 Therefore, if you are choosing LEDs for a location that requires interaction or viewing of physical products, a high CRI light source is extremely important.